rust-lang/edition-guide/src/rust-2021/IntoIterator-for-arrays.md

 You can't have a trait implementation exist in one edition and not in another, since editions can be mixed.

-Instead, we decided to add the trait implementation in *all* editions (starting in Rust 1.53.0), but add a small hack to avoid breakage until Rust 2021.
+Instead, the trait implementation was added in *all* editions (starting in Rust 1.53.0) but with a small hack to avoid breakage until Rust 2021.
 In Rust 2015 and 2018 code, the compiler will still resolve `array.into_iter()` to `(&array).into_iter()` like before, as if the trait implementation does not exist.
 This *only* applies to the `.into_iter()` method call syntax.